red/docs/preprocessor.md

 Create a macro function.

 For a named macro, the specification block can declare as many arguments as needed.
 The body needs to return a value that will be used to replace the macro call and its arguments.
-Returning an empty block is equivalent to just remove the macro call and its arguments.
+Returning an empty block will just remove the macro call and its arguments.

-For a pattern-matching macro, the specification block must declare only two arguments, the starting reference and ending reference of the matched pattern.
+For a pattern-matching macro, the specification block MUST declare only two arguments, the starting reference and ending reference of the matched pattern.
 By convention, the arguments names are: `func [start end]` or `func [s e]` as short form.
 This kind of macro needs to return the resuming position.
 If it needs to *reprocess* a replaced pattern, then `start` is the value to return.
 If it needs to *skip* the matched pattern, then `end` is the value to return.
-Other positions can also be returned, depending on the transformation achieved by the macro, and the desire to reprocess partially or fully the replaced value(s).
+Other positions can also be returned, depending on the transformation achieved by the macro, and the desire to partially or fully reprocess the replaced value(s).

-A pattern-matching macros accepts:
+A pattern-matching macro accepts:

-* a block: specifies a pattern to match using Parse dialect.
+* a block: specifies a pattern to match using the Parse dialect.
 * a word: specifies a valid Parse dialect word (like a datatype name, or `skip` to match all values).
 * a lit-word: specifies a specific literal word to match.

-When using a lit-word for matching, the macro acts as a low-level version of a named macro, without automatic arguments handling/replacing and the necessity to return a resuming position.
+When using a lit-word for matching, the macro acts as a low-level version of a named macro, without automatic argument handling/replacing and the requirement to return a resuming position.

 **Example**